temporalio/documentation/docs/concepts/what-is-a-temporal-sdk.md

 ### Auth

-Authentication and authorization of Client API calls
+Temporal offers methods of authenticating and authorizing client API calls within our SDKs.

 ### SDKs in development